d00-11/nococlient/README.md

 ## Testing

 A `docker-compose.yml` file is provided for spinning up a local NocoDB and PostgreSQL instance.
+Copy `.env.example` to `.env` and adjust any values if needed.
 Start the services and run the integration tests using the following commands:

 ```bash
 docker-compose up -d